Tips to Treat Dry Skin for Once and for All

 Visit this article: How to Make a Milk and Gelatin Mask to Remove Blackheads

-Oils are known for containing vitamins and nutrients, which are great for fighting dry skin.
+Oils are known for containing vitamins and nutrients, which are great for fighting and to treat dry skin.

 Make an olive oil and milk tonic by adding four tablespoons of milk to the oil, mixing well.
 Using a cotton ball, dip it into the tonic and dab onto your face.